microsoft/ConversationLearner-Samples/documentation/Tutorial 7 - Built-in Entities.md

 # Tutorial 7: Built-in entities
-This tutorial shows how to add "built-in" entities to your BLIS application.
+This tutorial shows how to add "built-in" entities to your Conversation Learner application.

 ## Requirements
 This tutorial requires that the general tutorial bot is running